kristyanne/generator-kristy/app/templates/_README.md

 However, here's an overview of the build tasks you're gonna be using on a day to day basis:

+### Build

+If you're running this project for the first time (or if you just want a clean start), then you'll need to run the build task:

+`grunt build`

+This will clear out the /dist directory, then re-compile everything back into /dist.
+Then you're ready to run your local webserver...

 ### Development

 `grunt dev`

-Starts a live-reloading dev webserver on localhost and watches for changes.
+Starts a live-reloading static dev webserver on localhost and watches for changes.

 If you don't want to run the webserver (you may already have a dev env set up) then you'll probably just want to watch for changes.
 If so, run the watch task:

 `grunt watch`

-### Build

-`grunt build`

-This will run the all encompassing build tasks which will compile the HTML, CSS, JS and images.

 ### Production